 A partial set of worksheets containing titles, dates, captions, condition and remarks about cartoons from 1949-1952 is located in the finding aids folder.

 Access Restrictions: The majority of our archival and manuscript collections are housed offsite and require advanced notice for retrieval.
 Researchers are encouraged to contact us in advance concerning the collection material they wish to access for their research.

 Use Restrictions: Some material is restricted for fragility.

-The published books of Prince Valiant as well as the engraver's color proofs have been removed for separate cataloging.
-These items are noted in the inventory as "Transferred to Rare Books" and can be located via SUMMIT, our main catalog .
+The published books of Prince Valiant as well as the engraver's color proofs (formerly in Oversize 8-26) have been removed for separate cataloging.
+These items are noted in the inventory as "Transferred to Rare Books" and can be located via the Classic Catalog .

 Special Collections Research Center has collections of more than 150 cartoonists.
 Please refer to the SCRC Subject Index for a complete listing.

 Foster, Harold R. (Harold Rudolf), 1892-1982.

 Cartoonists -- United States.

 Knights and knighthood -- Comic books, strips, etc.